hastega/Loki/README.md

 ## How to use:

+- ### Web Socket

+The main purpose of this feature is to create a simple websocket connection, after configuring the WSPORT in the .env file you can can create a ws conntection that will send you a simple response, editabile in `config/default.json`.

 - ### Local Database

 The main purpose of this feature is to have a mocked and fast editable database so that we can have ready to use endpoints.